kitty-catt/bc-full/README.md

 # Preparation

-Configure the yaml files in tekton-resources as well as scripts/config.
+1. configure the yaml files in tekton-resources;
+2. configure scripts/config;
+3. deploy the openshift pipeline operator (in openshift);
+4. deploy the appsody operator (in openshift);

 # Setup